Shawn Mendes: Brand endorsement and modelling

 Mendes signed with Wilhelmina Models in 2016.

 In June 2017, Mendes walked the runway during the "Emporio Armani Spring 2018" show held in Milan, Italy.
 Mendes was wearing the Italian brand's new smartwatch, EA Connected, during the show.
 Ahead of his runway walk, the promotional video featuring Mendes was shown.
 In August 2017, Mendes launched his first fragrance, Shawn Mendes Signature, a fragrance for women and men.
 He launched his second fragrance, Shawn Signature II, also made for both men and women in August 2018.

 On June 6, 2018, Mendes was announced as the ambassador for Emporio Armani's entire "Fall Winter 2018-2019" watch collection.
 In July 2018, photographs of Mendes wearing the new EA Connected smartwatches were published on social media.

 On February 16, 2019, Mendes announced that he was the latest brand ambassador for Calvin Klein's #MyCalvins campaign.
 During the 61st Annual Grammy Awards, SmileDirectClub released an advertisement showcasing a campaign between the company and Mendes with some of the proceeds going to "organizations that seek to improve children's health as well as mental and emotional well-being."
 Later that month, Emporio Armani released a new black-and-white advertisement for its touchscreen smartwatches featuring an instrumental version of "In My Blood" with Mendes boxing.

-In August 2019, Mendes announced a partnership with Canadian-based food chain, Tim Hortons, in which he features in a commercial and on beverage cups, followed by a partnership with Roots Canada in September.
+In August 2019, Mendes announced a partnership with Canadian-based food chain Tim Hortons in which he features in a commercial and on beverage cups, followed by a partnership with Roots Canada in September.
+In February 2023, Mendes has been unveiled as the latest brand ambassador for America's luxury jewelry brand David Yurman, appearing alongside actress Scarlett Johansson in the brand’s 2023 campaign dubbed "Nature’s Artistry", inspired by nature and art.